davidpots/playsongnotes/_practice/2-the-chain-double-drop-d.md

 ## Optional next step: add a capo

-If you want to play along with Fleetwood Mac's verison of The Chain, add a capo on the 2nd fret and follow everything I show below.
+If you want to play along with Fleetwood Mac's version of The Chain, add a capo on the 2nd fret and follow everything I show below.
 In my video lesson, I don't bother with a capo.
 Just a heads up there.

 ## Chord shapes needed in "The Chain" intro riff: